sebasfavaron/IG-Social-Graph-Tool/README.md

    5. Wait until it finishes and downloads the json.
 You can use the console to see the progress
    6. (Optional) If you want to remove accounts only you follow from the data run [prune](./pruneSocialGraph.js) with the filename.
 It will return a new file without the lone followings (this helps remove influencers or ig shops and makes the graph cleaner)
 3. Visualizing the data:
+   1. Enter the [website](https://ig-social-graph.netlify.app/).
+Alternatively, you can run the website locally.
+Use the tool you prefer to start a simple http server.
+A simple one if you have python installed is [SimpleHTTPServer](https://www.redhat.com/sysadmin/simple-http-server).
+Personally, I'm using the [simple-hot-reload-server](https://www.npmjs.com/package/simple-hot-reload-server/v/1.1.4)
-   1. Upload the recently downloaded json file using the "Upload" button
+   2. Upload the recently downloaded json file using the "Upload" button
-   2. Enjoy your own personal, interactive social graph!
+   3. Enjoy your own personal, interactive social graph!

 If you have any issues, don't hesitate contacting me.
 I have only tested this on a Mac using Safari and Chrome so far